Blog

 2. Straight

-Also referred to as the spine layout, the straight retail store layout is effective, easy to plan and generates space for customers to fully peruse the store.
-Essentially, one main aisle — the spine — runs down the store and connects the various sections on the rest of the floor.
+The straight retail store layout, also referred to as the spine layout, is effective, easy to plan and generates space for customers to fully peruse the store.
+Essentially, one aisle — the spine — runs down the store and connects the various sections on the rest of the floor.
 This store design uses space wisely by optimizing the store walls, corner spaces and shelving fixtures to show off products everywhere customers look.

 Many small markets, department stores and food stores benefit from this retail layout because it offers customers the chance to see everything in the store or go directly to an aisle if they want to cut their shopping trip short.
 A straight floor plan can be especially beneficial for newer, local businesses that may not have the financial means to purchase an expansive store building or create an elaborate store layout yet.

-• There’s plenty of space for displaying merchandise
+• There’s plenty of space for displaying merchandise.

-• Customers have the space they need to look around at their leisure
+• Customers have the space they need to look around at their leisure.

-• Customers might move down the main aisle quickly, missing the merchandise placed at the front or sides of the store
+• Customers might move down the main aisle quickly, missing the merchandise placed at the front or sides of the store.

 These displays are also subtle hints to customers about other products in an aisle and can help with cross-selling opportunities.